 Carbapenems, cephalosporins, monobactams, and penicillins are subclasses of beta-lactam antibiotics, a class of antibiotic characterized by a chemical structure called a beta-lactam ring.

-Each antibiotic is effective only against certain bacteria.
-In selecting an antibiotic to treat a person with an infection, doctors estimate which bacteria are likely to be the cause.
+Each antibiotic is effective only against certain types of bacteria.
+In selecting an antibiotic to treat a person with an infection, doctors evaluate which bacteria are likely to be the cause.
 For example, some infections are caused only by certain types of bacteria.
-If one antibiotic is predictably effective against all of these bacteria, further testing is usually not needed.
+Sometimes one antibiotic is predictably effective against all of the bacteria that are most likely to be causing an infection and so further testing may not be needed.

-If infections may be caused by many different types of bacteria or by bacteria that are not predictably susceptible to antibiotics, a laboratory is asked to identify the infecting bacteria from samples of blood, urine, or tissue taken from the person (see Diagnosis of Infectious Disease).
+If infections may be caused by many different types of bacteria or by bacteria that are not predictably susceptible to antibiotics, a laboratory is asked to identify the infecting bacteria Diagnosis of Infectious Disease Infectious diseases are caused by microorganisms, such as bacteria, viruses, fungi, and parasites.
+Doctors suspect an infection based on the person's symptoms, physical examination results,... read more from samples of blood, urine, or tissue taken from the person ( see Diagnosis of Infectious Disease Diagnosis of Infectious Disease Infectious diseases are caused by microorganisms, such as bacteria, viruses, fungi, and parasites.
+Doctors suspect an infection based on the person's symptoms, physical examination results,... read more ).
 The infecting bacteria are then tested for susceptibility to a variety of antibiotics.
-Results of these tests usually take a day or two and thus cannot guide the initial choice of antibiotic.
+Results of these tests usually take a day or two and thus cannot guide the initial choice of antibiotic if the infection needs to be treated immediately.
 In such cases, doctors typically start treatment with an antibiotic that is effective against the bacteria most likely to be causing the infection.
 When test results are back, doctors change the antibiotic if needed.